bricks81/BricksConfig/README.md

 #### Activate Modules

-Add the modules in your application.config.php:
+Add the Modules in your application.config.php:

 ```php
 	// ...